Kuala Lumpur Sentral station: History

 Kuala Lumpur Sentral station stands on the site of the former Malayan Railway's marshalling yard called the Central Railroad Repair Shops.
 In the Second World War during the Japanese occupation of Malaya, the yard was the target of the Allies' 1945 bombing of Kuala Lumpur.
 The yard was targeted twice, on 19 February 1945 and 10 March 1945.
 The second bombing raid also damaged a nearby museum.

-In 1994, with the objective of enhancing Kuala Lumpur city's public transportation, the Government of Malaysia awarded a contract to a consortium to transform 72 acre at the old railway marshalling yard into a modern transit hub within a self-contained urban development.
+In 1994, with the objective of enhancing Kuala Lumpur city's public transport, the Government of Malaysia awarded a contract to a consortium to transform 72 acre at the old railway marshalling yard into a modern transit hub within a self-contained urban development.
 The consortium, led by Malaysian Resources Corp Bhd (MRCB), appointed architect Kisho Kurokawa and Associates, who also designed the Kuala Lumpur International Airport (KLIA), to design the master plan for the entire development.

-In July 2010, a number two trains crashed into each other.
+In July 2010, two trains crashed into each other.
 One was an airport bound train and the other was a parked train.
 The crash injured three people.

 In early August 2019, KL Sentral was one of the locations affected by two online bomb threats posted on Twitter; the other being the Russian Embassy in Kuala Lumpur.
 These threats were posted via a hacked account by an individual calling himself "limzhengyan"; as a result the Malaysian police carried out a search on those locations and determined that the threats were hoaxes, although coincidentally on the same day an incomplete improvised explosive device was found at the Bukit Damansara area.

+Starting from 29 May 2023, KL Sentral LRT station officially rebranded as KL Sentral - redONE.
+The partnership is part of a five-year station naming rights agreement between Prasarana Integrated Development and redONE, the largest mobile virtual network operator (MVNO) in ASEAN.